josangel-george/q2-1/README.md

 <div class="mdl-spinner mdl-spinner--single-color mdl-js-spinner is-active"></div>
 find a good way to handle Aliases

+Verify if the 2nd IP is logged correctly..
+Also log IPs for all login attempts

 DONE =========================================================================
 // Aux function
 x get list of all users currently registered users